 Dear Schulich Faculty and Staff,

-I want to start by thanking each of you for your dedication to fostering the very best conditions for Schulich students to thrive during the Summer 2023 term.
-The transition back to campus and in-person delivery has been successful in 2022-23 because of your dedication and flexibility.
-Below, I have outlined the key information you may find relevant for preparing to teach in Fall 2023.
-As always, I wish you the best for your work in the upcoming term and that you each enjoy some time away this summer.
+I want to start by thanking each of you for your dedication to fostering the very best conditions for Schulich students to thrive during the fall 2023 term.
+The transition back to campus and in-person delivery has been successful so far because of your dedication and flexibility.
+Below, I have outlined the key information you may find relevant for preparing to teach in winter 2024.
+As always, I wish you the best for your work in the upcoming term and that you each enjoy some down time during the break.

-In-person as Delivery Standard: Continuing from 2022-23, all courses that are coded LECT or SEMR are in-person, including midterms and exams unless otherwise approved.
+In-person as Delivery Standard: All courses that are coded LECT or SEMR are in-person, including midterms and exams unless otherwise approved.
 If alternate assessment tools are to be used such as Canvas Quizzes, please state this in advance in the syllabus.
 Please also continue using time duration windows for take-home exams.

 Instructors are kindly asked to continue supporting students in these times when the global and local environments remain challenging.